 Fire extinguishers are important devices that are generally placed in locations where they can easily be accessed in case a fire breaks out.
-They are the first line of defence and can prevent a fire from spreading and burning out of control.
-They can also be used to keep a fire under control giving you the chance to get out of the building safely.
+They are the first line of defense and can prevent a fire from spreading and burning out of control.
+Keeping a fire under control gives you the chance to get out of the building safely.

 It is extremely important to have fire extinguishers serviced and inspected on a regular basis.
 You can perform a visual inspection on your fire extinguishers yourself to see if there is any rust or dents on the extinguisher.
 If there are, you may need to replace the extinguisher or have it inspected.

 Most businesses are required to have a specific number of fire extinguishers on hand in order to comply with insurance regulations.
 If the equipment has any loose parts or the materials inside of the extinguisher are outdated, this can affect the performance of the extinguisher.